-MARC offers several workshops throughout the year that designed to be experiential and educational.
+MARC offers several workshops throughout the year that are designed to be experiential and educational.
 MARC workshops introduce you to the latest topics related to mindfulness and well-being.
-Many of these programs are Continuing Education credit eligible.

 Past workshops incude Why Mindfulness Matters: A Scientific Perspective with Dr. Sue Smalley, Mind Body Medicine: From Genes to Behavior with Dr. Michael Irwin, An Integrative Journey to the Mind with Dr. Daniel Siegel, The Cognitive Neuroscience of Mindfulness Meditation with Dr. Philippe Goldin, Positivity Resonates with Dr. Barbara Fredrickson, and many more.